 7. Cannery Row – Once home to multiple sardine canning factories, Cannery Row is the home of restaurants, hotels and other tourist attractions including the Monterey Bay Aquarium.
 Cannery Row is a great place to stroll, eat or check out the sea lions off shore.

-If you are interested in a day trip to Monterey and Carmel from San Francisco book our Monterey & Carmel Explorer Tour to see all of the highlights without all of the driving.
+If you are interested in a trip to Monterey and Carmel from San Francisco book our Northern California National Parks Five Day Tour.